Don LaFontaine: Health and death

 On Friday, August 22, 2008, LaFontaine, a longtime smoker, was admitted to Cedars-Sinai Medical Center in Los Angeles, with a pulmonary embolism and was reported to be in critical condition the following Tuesday.
 His family made a public appeal for prayers on Mediabistro.
 On September 1, 2008, six days after his 68th birthday and ten days after his hospitalization, LaFontaine died following complications from a pneumothorax.
 He is buried at Hollywood Forever Cemetery.
 His final television voice over role was for the Phineas and Ferb episode "The Chronicles of Meap" in which he said in his final line: "In a world ...
 There, I said it.
 Happy?"
 The episode also ended with a short tribute to him, although the iTunes, UK, Spanish, and Disney+ versions of the episode omitted the dedication.
 His final movie trailer voice-over was for Call + Response, a documentary about the global slave trade, for which he donated his talent.

 Legacy

-On September 6, 2008, America's Most Wanted showed a visual with a picture of him with words below that said, "In Memoriam: Don LaFontaine August 26, 1940 – September 1, 2008."
-John Walsh had announced, prior to the dedication sign, that LaFontaine—who had been the show's announcer since 1988—had died at the age of 68.
-On the evening of September 7, 2008, Adult Swim had a bumper that said: Don LaFontaine [1940-2008].

-"The Apprentice Scout", an episode of Chowder, is dedicated to LaFontaine.
-The episode dedicated his memory and said, "To Don LaFontaine 1940-2008".
-The show Phineas and Ferb from Disney also dedicated the episode "The Chronicles of Meap" which he provided the narration for.
-Fellow voice-over artist and friend John Leader retired from the voice-over business on September 1, 2008, upon learning of LaFontaine's death.

-LaFontaine was referenced, with opening clips of his work and several subsequent verbal homages, in the film In a World..., written and directed by Lake Bell.

 After his death, voice-overs in film trailers became rare, with most trailers now relying on music, sound effects, and dialogue taken from the film.